 IoT connections are expected to boom in coming years projecting a reach of 13.7 billion by 2021 (Cisco Systems predictions) thereby increasing the need for data center and cloud resources.
 Streamlining the unprecedented flow of traffic from all the connected devices, aggregating data and extracting actionable insights, an IoT/Cloud convergence proves to be the perfect partners for a data-driven world.

 Unlike traditional cloud architecture that follows a centralized process, Edge computing decentralizes most of the processes by pushing it out to the edge devices and closer to the end user.
 Since storage capacity and processing power are decentralized, it would provide precise results for IoT deployments.
-Making it easier to operate and manage IoT device, edge computing ensure low-latency access, reduced bandwidth consumption, offline availability and local Machine learning (ML) inference.
+Making it easier to operate and manage IoT devices, edge computing ensures low-latency access, reduced bandwidth consumption, offline availability and local Machine learning (ML) inference.

 Low latency and faster real-time analysis of edge computing have a number of applications across various sectors such as automotive, consumer electronics, energy, health care and more.
-Autonomous vehicles is a strong use case in point, where data need to be collected from surrounding environment and cloud to make decisions quickly and safely.
+Autonomous vehicles are a strong use case in point, where data needs to be collected from the surrounding environment and cloud to make decisions quickly and safely.
 Patterns in sensor data should be detected, stored and transferred quickly to aid real-time decisions at local nodes.
 Decentralized architecture of edge computing negates the latency in communication of critical data thereby ensuring safety.